polarityjam/polarityjam/docs/whatis.rst

 .. image:: images/sketch-data-analysis-organization-v5_.png

 At the heart lies your data that you wish to explore.
-That usually involves three steps: (1) extracting relevant features from your data, (2) analyzing the features and (3) visualizing the results.
+That usually involves three steps:
+(1) extracting relevant features from your data,
+(2) analyzing the features and
+(3) visualizing the results.

 Moreover, you want your work to be reproducible, easily comprehensible and eventually extendable by others.
-PolarityJaM is designed to help you with all of these tasks.
+PolarityJaM is designed to help you with all of these tasks!

 The analysis of images performed by PolarityJaM is divided into two individual processing parts which can be executed independently.
 Firstly, all necessary information from the input is